RCRamsey/map698-redlining-wealth-health-lexington/README.md

     - Kendi, Ibram.
 2016.
 Stamped from the Beginning The Definitive History of Racist Ideas in America.
 New York, Bold Type Books. pp 583.

 ## Part IV.
 Objectives & User Needs

 ## Part V. Data Processing & Storage
 ## Part VI.
 JS Libraries to Employ
+- Mapbox GL JS for loading vector tiles and smooth interaction
+- D3.js to load data as CSV
+- CSV converted on the fly to geoJSON with personal written JS loop
+- Chroma.js potentially for color scale
+- Sparkline.js potentially for tooltip specs of data or graphing

 ## Part VII.
 Relevant Tech & Hosting Platform

 ## Inspiration